ensignia/tempesta/src/app/routes/guide/pages/models.md

 It is the same time GMT at all points across the globe.
 So if it is 18Z, it is 18Z in Russia, the US, and Uganda, everywhere.
 This is very helpful, but it isn't the most intuitive.
 Complicating things more, it is always in 24 hour format, which you probably don't use daily.
 Further, things like daylight savings time add another twist.

 To get your local time, you add or subtract a number of hours.
-Here in the US, we subtract.
+In the US, we subtract.
 In central standard time, the time used across most of tornado alley, we subtract 6 hours or 5 hours if daylight savings time is in effect.

 This is a little counter-intuitive, but it is imperative to using models well, since all the timestamps on models are in UTC.
 With a little practice, it will come naturally.
 If how I said it is confusing, a quick Google search should clear things up for you.

-There are lots of other models, but for our purposes, these are the ones we will most likely use.
-The good news is that all are freely available online.
+There are lots of other models, but this app uses these two.

-The website I like to use for the GFS and NAM output is twisterdata.com.
-This is another one of the sites you want to bookmark.

-There are several things I like about the site

-    Very clean, visually appealing outputs
-    One click to produce a model sounding at any given location Set up by chasers for chasers
-    easy to compare models

-Other people use the College of DuPage's site, Nexlab.
-You can access it here: http://weather.cod.edu/forecast/.
-It is also very good, but I learned using twisterdata, so I'm more comfortable there.
-Take a look at both sites, and figure out which you prefer!

-For the HRRR, the website of the model itself is the best choice. http://ruc.noaa.gov/hrrr/ Go ahead and bookmark those too.

 Glossary of terms used